-1. Quality is a condition that must exist relative to something else:
+- Quality is a condition that must exist relative to something else:

+- I am a better quality mentor than you.
+(Not a professional statement, however) I am a quality mentor as measured against the standards for mentoring practice.
+Our program is a quality program, as measured against mentoring program standards.
 Given this definition, the effort to develop a higher quality mentoring program will need some mentoring program standards.
 The effort to promote quality mentoring requires standards of mentoring as a professional practice.
 This is an evolving picture.
 Nevertheless, a quality program is one that “has arrived,” not one that is “in process.”

-2. Effectiveness also must exist relative to something else.
+- Effectiveness also must exist relative to something else.
 In this case, that something else is a set of goals.
 In other words, a program is deemed effective if:

 - It is getting closer to its goals, or

 - It is successful in accomplishing its goals; that is, it does what it was designed to do.